jasonmerino/BossyUI/README.md

 ## BossyUI

 An opinionated set of AngularJS directives used to build rich and interactive web sites.

 ## BossyUI Goals
-1. 100% AngularJS, no JQuery dependencies.
+1. 100% AngularJS, no jQuery dependencies.
 2. Lightweight directives.
 3. 100% themeable.